Same-sex marriage in Costa Rica: Civil unions

+A law recognizing same-sex de facto unions (unión de hecho) was published in the official gazette on May 31, 2022.
+A couple can enter into a de facto union after two years of cohabitation and provided they live together in a public and stable manner.
+Couples in de facto unions have the same legal implications as in a marriage.
+Article 242 of the Family Code was amended to read: A de facto union between two persons who have the legal capacity to contract marriage, who have lived together in a public, notorious, unique and stable manner for more than two years, will have all the patrimonial effects of a legally formalized marriage.

 Same-sex marriage

 History

 On May 23, 2006, the Supreme Court ruled against same-sex marriages.
 In a 5–2 decision, the court ruled that it was not required by the Constitution of Costa Rica to recognize same-sex marriage in family law.

 On March 19, 2015, a bill to legalize same-sex marriage was introduced to the Legislative Assembly by Deputy Ligia Elena Fallas Rodríguez from the Broad Front.
 On December 10, 2015, the organization Front for Equal Rights (Frente por los Derechos Igualitarios) and a group of deputies from the Citizens' Action Party, the National Liberation Party and the Broad Front presented another bill.
 The bill was submitted to the Assembly on January 28, 2016.
 In December 2016, the Citizens' Action Party announced its support for same-sex marriage, calling for same-sex couples to receive the same rights as opposite-sex couples, including adoption.
 A few days later, President Luis Guillermo Solís, a member of PAC, confirmed his personal opposition to same-sex marriage, but restated his commitment to approving a partnership law for same-sex couples.

 Costa Rica saw its first same-sex marriage in 2015.
 The couple, Laura Florez-Estrada and Jasmine Elizondo, were able to marry due to a clerical error where Elizondo was accidentally recorded as the opposite gender at birth.
 The civil registry filed a criminal complaint against the couple.
 In February 2019, the prosecutor's office dropped a court case against the couple.

 In April 2017, a Costa Rican citizen and a Mexican citizen who had previously wed in Mexico asked the Costa Rican embassy in Mexico City to recognize their same-sex marriage.
 The civil registry denied their request, based on the country's same-sex marriage ban.
 The couple appealed to the Supreme Electoral Court and said they were considering a possible appeal to the Supreme Court or the Inter-American Court of Human Rights if necessary.

 In November 2017, Costa Rica hosted a conference on the marital rights of same-sex couples across Latin America.
 Speaking at the conference, Vice President Ana Helena Chacón, one of Costa Rica's two vice presidents, announced her support for same-sex marriage.